-The rocks in which the KMZ localized were dehydrated and experienced partial melting and melt loss during preceding metamorphism (Diener et al., 2013).
-In the absence of rehydration, the rocks would have retained their (low) fluid content and granulite mineralogy from peak metamorphic conditions and experienced shearing and reworking under fluid-absent conditions (Guiraud et al., 2001; White and Powell, 2002; Tenczer et al., 2006; Diener et al., 2008).
-If this were the case, the samples would have consisted of orthopyroxene-bearing assemblages and would have grown garnet at the P-T conditions of shearing (450-480 °C and $M{\rm H_2O} < 3 - 5 \,\text{mol}\,\%$ ; Fig. 6; cf. Dziggel et al., 2012).
-For the rocks to have replaced their high-T assemblages with the minerals observed in the samples described here, they must have experienced an addition of H2O (Fig. 6).
-The observed assemblages in all three samples straddle the H2O saturation line, indicating that they can occur at fluid-saturated or slightly fluid-undersaturated conditions.
-However, given that the absolute fluid content required by each assemblage differs widely between the samples, it appears unlikely that the samples were all rehydrated to be just fluid undersaturated, and it is more plausible to conclude that they were fully rehydrated and fluid saturated during shearing along the KMZ.
+The rocks in which the KMZ localised were dehydrated and experienced partial melting and melt loss during preceding metamorphism (Diener et al., 2013).
+In the absence of rehydration, the rocks would have retained their (low) fluid content and granulite mineralogy from peak metamorphic conditions, and experienced shearing and reworking under fluid-absent conditions (Guiraud et al., 2001; White and Powell, 2002; Tenczer et al., 2006; Diener et al., 2008).
+If this were the case, the samples would have consisted of orthopyroxene-bearing assemblages, and would have grown garnet at the P-T conditions of shearing (450-480 °C and $M{\rm H_2O} < 3-5$ mol %; Fig. 6; cf. Dziggel et al., 2012).
+For the rocks to have replaced their high-T assemblages with the minerals observed in the samples described here, they must have experienced an addition of $H_2O$ (Fig. 6).
+The observed assemblages in all three samples straddle the $H_2O$ saturation line, indicating that they can occur at fluid-saturated or slightly fluid-undersaturated conditions.
+However, given that the absolute fluid content required by each assemblage differs widely between the samples, it appears unlikely that the samples were all rehydrated to be just fluid-undersaturated, and it is more plausible to conclude that they were fully rehydrated and fluid-saturated during shearing along the KMZ.

-The mineral assemblages described here, therefore, demand at least some syntectonic retrograde rehydration during strike-slip displacement in a dominantly viscous shear zone.
-Calculations show that rehydration requires the addition of 4-8 vol. % H2O (Fig. 6), such that a fluid/rock ratio of at least 0.05-0.1 is necessary to ensure rehydration and fluid saturation of the KMZ if fluid uptake is assumed to be efficient.
-Other than the presence of hydrous mineral phases, formed syntectonically from a relatively dry protolith, there are, however, few observed signs of extensive fluid flow.
-Whereas the change in bulk composition between the samples indicates a degree of metasomatic open-system behaviour, the shear zone is largely barren of hydrothermal precipitates and quartz veins, other than a few local (up to tens of metres along-strike) examples of foliation-parallel veins with mylonitic lineation.
-A few very late, subvertical, tens of centimetres thick, north-striking veins cross-cut the KMZ mylonitic fabrics.
+The mineral assemblages described here therefore demand at least some syn-tectonic retrograde rehydration during strike-slip displacement in a dominantly viscous shear zone.
+Calculations show that rehydration requires the addition of 4-8 vol. % H2O (Fig. 6), such that a fluid-rock ratio of at least 0.05-0.1 is necessary to ensure rehydration and fluid-saturation of the KMZ, if fluid uptake is assumed to be efficient.
+Other than the presence of hydrous mineral phases, formed syn-tectonically from a relatively dry protolith, there are, however, few observed signs of extensive fluid flow.
+The Whereas the change in bulk composition between the samples indicates a degree of metasomatic open-system behaviour, the shear zone is barren of otherwise barren of hydrothermal precipitates and quartz veins, other than for a few very late, subvertical, north-striking veins that cross-cut the KMZ mylonitic fabrics.
+There are also few, if any, signs of other hydrothermal precipitates.
 Thus, we envisage that fluid flow during shearing was sufficient to completely rehydrate the mineral assemblages and allow the presence of a free fluid phase, but that it was not extensive enough to allow widespread hydrothermal precipitation.
-Similarly, we envisage that fluid flow occurred either along grain boundaries or through small-length-scale fracture systems (which were subsequently healed, thus not preserved) rather than through long-lived, channelized conduits.
+Similarly, we envisage that fluid flow occurred either along grain boundaries, or through small length-scale fracture systems that were subsequently healed and thus not preserved, rather than through long-lived, channelised conduits.